upbound/function-cidr/README.md

 - multiprefixloop
 ```

-Specify a custom `outputfield` in the function input parameters when the output
+Specify a custom `outputField` in the function input parameters when the output
 should appear at a different path than the respective `status.atFunction.cidr`
 sub field default path.

 All `cidrfunc` IP Network Functions require a CIDR `prefix` as input.

-Provide the `prefix` directly in the function input or specify a `prefixfield`
+Provide the `prefix` directly in the function input or specify a `prefixField`
 in the XR where the function shall pick up the `prefix` value.

-Function input field names ending in `field` indicate that the function shall
+Function input field names ending in `Field` indicate that the function shall
 read the field path value from the specified field path in the XR.

+You can also provide `desired.composite.resource.` and `desired.resources.` in the `prefixField` value to reference
+the resource attribute from where to read the prefix value.
+See [apis/composition-pipeline.yaml](apis/composition-pipeline.yaml).
+In addition, referencing the pipeline `context` is supported.
+You can use [gjson](https://github.com/tidwall/gjson)
+for selecting context values.
+See [apis/composition-pipeline-context.yaml](apis/composition-pipeline-context.yaml).

 ### cidrhost

-The `cidrhost cidrfunc` requires a `hostnum` or `hostnumfield` as
+The `cidrhost cidrfunc` requires a `hostnum` or `hostnumField` as
 function input. `hostnum` is an integer.

 ### cidrnetmask